 The onions should be finely chopped, and the garlic minced, so that their flavour can be nicely absorbed into the rice as it cooked.

-Lastly, you will need some grated parmesan cheese to stir through at the end, along with the peas.
+Lastly, you will need some grated parmesan cheese and some cream to stir through at the end, along with the peas.
 I use frozen peas for this recipe, and I always try to get petit pois as I find them sweeter.
 If you are using fresh peas, you should boil them first until they are soft.

 Some people like to melt a knob of butter into the risotto once it is cooked, for extra creaminess.
 I haven’t included that in this recipe because I think the risotto is creamy enough without it.